Workiva/s3-pit-restore/README.md

                         final point in time to restore at -f FROM_TIMESTAMP, --from-timestamp FROM_TIMESTAMP
-                        starting point in time to restore from -d DEST, --dest DEST  path where recovering to
-  -e, --enable-glacier  enable recovering from glacier -v, --verbose         print verbose informations from s3 objects --dry-run             execute query without transferring files
+                        starting point in time to restore from -e, --enable-glacier  enable recovering from glacier -v, --verbose         print verbose informations from s3 objects --dry-run             execute query without transferring files